If you call me up, one

 decision and take the action that works out best for you.

-Therapists, counsellors, psychologists are usually not medical doctors, so we suggest you go and see
+Therapists, counsellors, and psychologists are not medical doctors, so we do not do medical tests.

 your regular doctor.
 There’s no need to be fancy - just go and see someone